allison-stack/Enviroclean/External documentation/Installation Instructions.md

 After running main.py, user will be directed to page below:
 ![image](https://user-images.githubusercontent.com/100422268/172062849-a1f939a6-1290-4c1a-8a04-137cc52346c9.png)
 If you have an item to scan, click the top option: I want to scan something, to open the camera.
 Then place your item's barcode close to the camera.
 Ensure your local environment has good lighting.
 If you do not have an item to scan, click no barcode.
-Then,
+Then, a menu of different types of recyclable items will pop up, choose according to product at hand.

 ## NOTES